microsoft/AzureClusterlessHPC.jl/docs/quickstart.md

 # List directory content
 ls -l

-credentials.json
 julia_batch_macros.ipynb
 parameters.json
 pool_startup_script.sh
 ```

+We can see that our directory contains a `parameters.json` file with job parameters such as the number and type of Azure instances for our pool.
+(See section [User parameters](https://microsoft.github.io/AzureClusterlessHPC.jl/credentials/#user-parameters) for a list of all available job parameters.)
+Additionally, we have a `pool_startup_script.sh` that is executed by every new VM joining a pool and which allows us to specify dependiencies that need to be installed on the worker nodes.
+Alternatively, we can also start pools with a managed VM image or using [Docker images](https://github.com/microsoft/AzureClusterlessHPC.jl/blob/main/examples/container/julia_batch_docker.ipynb).

-Fill out the missing information in `credentials.json` and in `parameters.json` (see the next section "Parmeters and credentials" for additional information).
-Then set the environment variables `CREDENTIALS` and `PARAMETERS` so that they point to the files.
+Next, we start a Julia session and set the environment variables `CREDENTIALS` and `PARAMETERS` so that they point to your parameter and credential file.
 You can either set the variables in your bash terminal (e.g. in your `~/.bashrc` file), or directly in the Julia terminal:

 ```
 # Set path to credentials in Julia